Your study experience

 Student Achievements and School Engagement

-MBA student Travis Lovett wins the Young Indigenous Leader Scholarship offered by the Institute of Public Administration Australia (Victoria Division); the Business School hosts the 2017 VCE Business Forum; in France, a new cohort graduate from the LBS - Montpellier Business School joint program; the Business School runs the LBS/NORTH Link National Innovation Forum; five Sports Management degree students receive New Colombo Plan Mobility Program funding to undertake an internship with the Indian Premier League; and, two LBS students are 2017 AHRI Student Ambassadors; LBS hosts the 7th Behavioural Finance and Capital Markets Conference; a new cohort of Tourism and Hospitality students visit Vietnam; and Associate Professor Jennifer Laing is awarded the Emerging Scholar of Distinction for 2017 by the International Academy for the Study of Tourism.
+MBA student Travis Lovett wins the Young Indigenous Leader Scholarship offered by the Institute of Public Administration Australia (Victoria Division); the Business School hosts the 2017 VCE Business Forum; in France, a new cohort graduate from the LBS - Montpellier Business School joint program; the Business School runs the LBS/NORTH Link National Innovation Forum; five Sports Management degree students receive New Colombo Plan Mobility Program funding to undertake an internship with the Indian Premier League; two LBS students are 2017 AHRI Student Ambassadors; LBS hosts the 7th Behavioural Finance and Capital Markets Conference; a new cohort of Tourism and Hospitality students visit Vietnam; and Associate Professor Jennifer Laing is awarded the Emerging Scholar of Distinction for 2017 by the International Academy for the Study of Tourism.

-Sport Management students gain experience with Hockey Australia via the Sport Practicum subject; La Trobe Business School is the only Australian university to have two teams in the 2016 Big Idea competition grand final; the Business School hosts a successful start-up bootcamp with staff and PhD candidates being part of the My Big Idea Australia incubator team, training Australians to be positive change makers; and, LBS hosts the "Dream it, Plan it, Pitch It!” competition as part of La Trobe University’s Outreach Programme for secondary school students; three PhD candidates host LBS' first Intellectual Climate Fund event, a workshop titled “Women’s Leadership in Business Schools: Opportunities and Challenges"; and School Manager Donna Burnett is appointed as a fellow by the Association of Tertiary Education Management.
+Sport Management students gain experience with Hockey Australia via the Sport Practicum subject; La Trobe Business School is the only Australian university to have two teams in the 2016 Big Idea competition grand final; the Business School hosts a successful start-up bootcamp with staff and PhD candidates being part of the My Big Idea Australia incubator team, training Australians to be positive change makers; LBS hosts the "Dream it, Plan it, Pitch It!” competition as part of La Trobe University’s Outreach Programme for secondary school students; three PhD candidates host LBS' first Intellectual Climate Fund event, a workshop titled “Women’s Leadership in Business Schools: Opportunities and Challenges"; and School Manager Donna Burnett is appointed as a fellow by the Association of Tertiary Education Management.